Relax! These Wacky Pregnancy Symptoms are Totally Normal

 Excess gas and bloating

-As you slow down—so do your bowels.
-“The progesterone hormone increases a lot in pregnancy, causing all smooth muscles in the body to relax, so the entire GI tract slows down,” Dr. Manos said.
-“When this happens in the large intestine, gas and constipation can occur.”
-Be sure to chat with your OB before taking anything (even an over-the-counter remedy) to relieve the issue.
+Not many people discuss it, but constipation can be a big part of pregnancy.
+'The progesterone hormone increases a lot in pregnancy, causing all smooth muscles in the body to relax, so the entire GI tract slows down,' Dr. Manos said.
+'When this happens in the large intestine, gas and constipation can occur.'
+Be sure to chat with your OB before taking anything (even an over-the-counter remedy) to relieve this issue.

 A change in your usual allergies